Central Distribution Infrastructure

 Despite some of the difficulties with the logistics, rail transport was efficient, cheap and (although not considered at the time) very environmentally friendly.

-The firm took the incident as a wake-up call.
-It was agreed that the plant would be reinstated as a road depot, and would incorporate state-of-the-art fire protection.
-Plans for a second, purpose-built Distribution Centre in Swindon, Wiltshire were expedited.
+The incident was a wake-up call.
+When it re-opened the plant had become a road depot, and had been fitted with state-of-the-art fire protection.
+Work was accelerated on a second Distribution Centre in Swindon, Wiltshire.

 The first stage of the plan was to open a second Distribution Centre in Swindon on a purpose-built greenfield site.
 The building costs were estimated at a hefty £9.1m, which was paid for on a long-term mortgage.
 This provided a total of 430,000 square feet (approx 40,000m2) of storage, plus 96,000 square feet (approx 8,900m2) of loading bays and 40,000 square feet (3,700m2) of offices in a three-floor block.
 The total space was 567,650 square feet (52,600m2).
 Once the fire restoration of the Castleton Warehouse was completed, the two Distribution Centres worked side-by-side, one serving the north of the mainland, Ireland, the Isle of Man and the Scottish Islands and the other serving the stores across the south and west, the Channel Islands and branches in the Commonwealth.